vippermaeglin/iticket/README.md

 # iTicket #
 * [www.iticket.me](http://iticket.me)

-iTicket is a automation platform for festivals, pubs, food-trucks and general events that works with pre-order of products using tickets.
+iTicket is a automation platform for pubs, food-trucks and general events that works with pre-order of products using tickets.

 ### Platform Modules ###